Hawford

-Hawford is a hamlet in Worcestershire, England.
+Hawford is a hamlet in Worcestershire, England, located in the outer suburbs of Worcester, about 3 mi from the city centre.

-It falls within two parishes; North Claines and Ombersley in the outer suburbs of Worcester about 3 mi from the city centre.
-It is bisected by the River Salwarpe, the Droitwich - Worcester Canal and is also bounded by the River Severn.
+It falls within two parishes, North Claines and Ombersley.
+It is bisected by the River Salwarpe and the Droitwich-Worcester Canal, and is also bounded by the River Severn.

 Landmarks

 Hawford Dovecote, owned by the National Trust, is a 16th-century half-timbered building.
 It is a remnant of a former monastic grange.
+The Trust describes it as "virtually unaltered since the late 16th century".

-Hawford House to the south of Hawford is a Grade II listed 18th century house, now converted to apartments.
+Hawford House, located one mile to the south of Hawford, is a Grade II listed 18th century house, now converted to apartments.
+Charles Castle, of Hawford House, served as High Sheriff of Worcestershire in 1881.